About:

 People

-I explore how human judgment meets formalizations in modern welfare services.
-Through philosophical analysis, I investigate ways to preserve wisdom and ethics in our increasingly systematized world, seeking to combine human insight with innovation.
+I explore how human judgment meets systematic knowledge in modern welfare services.
+Through philosophical analysis and practical leadership, I examine ways to preserve professional wisdom and ethical practice in our increasingly systematized world.